karkipradip/Image-gallery/README.md

 # Image-gallery
-gallery to store images on site
+A simple, responsive image gallery built using only HTML and CSS.
+This gallery allows you to display and organize images directly on your website without any backend or database.
+All images are stored locally within the project.